dr3amy3gg/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3 write a function that compares two strings
 4 write a function that reverses the content of an array of integers; n is the number of elements of the array
 5 write a function that changes all lowercase letters of a string to uppercase
+6 write a function that capitlises all words of a string; separator of words: spaces, tabulation, new line, , ; . ! ? " ( ) { }